[Moderate revision–posted 5/23/23 (replaces 6/11/15 edition)]

 OP 68.01: Communications and News Media Policy and Procedures

-PURPOSE: The purpose of this Operating Policy and Procedure (OP) is to develop, using mass communications and new media, public understanding of Texas Tech University programs, activities, and events.
+PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to develop, using mass communications and the media, public awareness of Texas Tech University experts, programs, activities, and events.

-REVIEW: This OP will be reviewed in March of odd-numbered years by the Office of Communications and Marketing with substantive revisions presented to the Executive Director of Communications and Marketing and the President.
+REVIEW: This OP will be reviewed in March of odd-numbered years by the Office of Communications & Marketing with substantive revisions presented to the Vice President for Marketing & Communications and the President.

 1. Print and Web Publication Guidelines

-All Texas Tech University staff and faculty are required to use the Texas Tech University visual identity guidelines, as revised and subsequently approved by the Board of Regents in 2005, for all external or internal publications, including letterhead, reports, magazines, newsletters, presentations, and information published on the Texas Tech University website.
+All Texas Tech University staff and faculty are required to use the Texas Tech University visual identity guidelines, as revised and subsequently approved by the Board of Regents in 2005, for all external or internal publications, including, but not limited to, letterhead, reports, magazines, newsletters, presentations, and information published on the Texas Tech University website.
 If graphical representation is desired on official internal or external publications, staff and faculty must follow the guidelines and use the templates provided, all of which work together to establish the university's comprehensive visual identity.
 Guidelines are available on the Texas Tech University website.
-Questions should be directed to the Director of Marketing and Brand Management within the Office of Communications and Marketing
+Questions should be directed to the Office of Communications & Marketing.

 2. Paid Advertising and Promotional Items

-All advertising and promotional items purchased by any unit within the university, excluding personnel classified advertising, must be approved by the Director of Marketing and Brand Management within the Office of Communications and Marketing.
+All advertising and promotional items purchased by any unit within the university, excluding personnel classified advertising, must be approved by the Office of Communications & Marketing.

 3. News Media

-Staff and faculty must contact the Office of Communications and Marketing as a first step in planning all news conferences, special events, or other functions where media coverage is desired.
-Staff and faculty may prepare first drafts of communications for the media but must collaborate with the Office of Communications and Marketing on final copy before distribution.
-The Office of Communications and Marketing is responsible for disseminating all news releases, media advisories, and other information about Texas Tech University to media outlets and will otherwise make all media contacts for the university, unless other specific arrangements are made with the Office of Communications and Marketing.
-Any questions regarding media contacts or coverage should be directed to the college or unit's representative in the Office of Communications and Marketing.
-Written communications with media must conform to Associated Press style and accepted journalistic standards.
-Writer's guidelines for Texas Tech University are part of the visual identity guidelines.
+Staff and faculty must contact the Office of Communications & Marketing as a first step in planning all news conferences, special events, or other functions where media coverage is desired.
+Staff and faculty may prepare initial drafts of communications intended for the media but must collaborate with the Office of Communications & Marketing on the final copy before distribution.
+The Office of Communications & Marketing is the sole department responsible for distributing all news releases, media advisories, expert pitches, and other information about Texas Tech University to media outlets and will otherwise make all media contacts for the university, unless other arrangements are made with the Office of Communications & Marketing.
+Any media contact or coverage questions should be directed to the Office of Communications & Marketing.
+Written communications distributed to the media must conform to the Associated Press style and accepted journalistic standards.
+Writing guidelines are maintained by the Office of Communications & Marketing.

 4. Emergency Situations

-During emergency situations that may affect the health, safety, or welfare of students, faculty, staff, or campus visitors, the Office of Communications and Marketing appoints the official spokesperson for the university.
-All media inquiries in emergency situations should be forwarded to the Office of Communications and Marketing.
-The Office of Communications and Marketing has primary responsibility for working with the media and responsibility for maintaining Texas Tech University's public image.
+During emergency situations that may affect the health, safety, or welfare of students, faculty, staff, or campus visitors, the Office of Communications & Marketing appoints the official spokesperson for the university.
+All media inquiries in emergency situations should be forwarded to the Office of Communications & Marketing.
+The Office of Communications & Marketing has primary responsibility for working with the media and responsibility for maintaining Texas Tech University's public image.
 Critical incidents require a timely and effective communications response and include situations that:

 a.
 Result or may result in significant damage to facilities;